Throwing Deadly Missile

 However, the court in J.W.B. was careful to note that it is possible, under certain facts, for an orange to be a deadly missile, reasoning that "in some circumstances an orange can be a missile.
 The state's argument is correct in that respect.
 We do not accept the argument of the appellant that because an orange is a soft fruit it can never be a missile under the purview of the statute.
 But the proscription of the statute does not end with an inquiry into the nature of the object thrown.
 Such an object must also be one which 'would produce death or great bodily harm.'".
 Id.
 So, as you can see, the analysis involves both the object itself, and an analysis as to whether or not said object would produce death or great bodily harm.
 This is highest burden for the state, and one that cannot often be overcome.

 So while we're on the topic of deadly fruit, compare the J.W.B. court's decision with Wilton v.
 State, 455 So.2d 1142 (Fla.
 2d DCA 1984), where the court held that the throwing of a grapefruit at a passing tanker truck--thereby shattering its windshield and the shrapnel cutting the driver--did constitute the crime of throwing a deadly missile into an occupied vehicle.

 Whenever something is thrown (and damage is caused) it seems prosecutors are all too willing to just assume the crime of throwing a deadly missile was committed.
 As you can see from the above, the statute requires an object that "would" cause death or serious harm.
-But nine times out of ten, the state mistakenly charges this crime under the "could" cause death analysis.
+Nine times out of ten, the state mistakenly charges this crime under a "could" cause death analysis.
 Don't fall prey to such foolishness, give our defense firm a call anytime for a free consultation regarding this issue (and any other criminal issues, for that matter)....thanks!